 - Immunizations, including flu vaccine, and

 We evaluate symptoms of acute illness including chest pains, abdominal pains, gastrointestinal problems, urinary tract infections, upper respiratory tract infections, flu, colds, headache, allergic reactions, painful ingrown toenails, eye/ear/skin infections.

 We can see you initially for chronic illnesses, but would suggest a follow-up with your primary care physician since it usually entails laboratory tests and trying to find an effective medication for your problem.
 Examples of chronic illness include chronic skin rashes, migraine headaches, psychological problems, and substance abuse problems.
 We can, however, monitor your blood pressure and give you an EKG if you have chronic chest pain.
 Please see your primary care physician if you require regular prescriptions.

-To set up an ergonomic evaluation, please contact the Occupational Health Center by phone at x2281.
+re-arrange your workstation).
+To set up an ergonomic evaluation, please

 For tips and programs for download for ergonomic help, please visit